How to Cope with Stress & Prevent BurnoutHypnotherapy and Hypnobalancing™ in Berlin

 Common workplace stressors include high or insufficient workloads, lack of control over work activities, lack of interpersonal support, people being asked to perform tasks to which they are unsuited, weak or ineffective managers, poor physical working environments, a blame culture within the business where people are afraid of getting things wrong, unresolved conflicts, lack of recognition, being constantly interrupted and personality problems within the workplace.

-Common symptoms of stress include tiredness and irritability, indecisiveness and poor judgment, lack of sleep, poor timekeeping, an increase in headaches, nausea, aches and pains, inexplicable mood swings, unexplained fatigue, high blood pressure, unusual weight gain or weight loss, chronic indigestion and chest pains.
+Typical symptoms of stress include tiredness and irritability, indecisiveness and poor judgment, lack of sleep, poor timekeeping, an increase in headaches, nausea, aches and pains, inexplicable mood swings, unexplained fatigue, high blood pressure, unusual weight gain or weight loss, chronic indigestion, and chest pains.

 People differ on the amount of stress that they can cope with and many would argue that a small amount of stress is needed to enable you to function in a competitive workplace.
 However, in many cases factors, other than your work, may contribute to stress in a bigger way, e.g., family turmoil, divorce, bereavement, and financial troubles are amongst the main causes of stress.